JesusLuvsYooh/Black-Prediction/README.md

 - Play and test how it works.

 # Known Issue
-- Rotation seems to be completely messed up using the default Unity controller.
+- Rotation appears to be completely messed up when using the default Unity controller.
 This is being looked into.

 # To Do
 No promises.